Other Types of Theft Crimes

 The potential penalties the court may hand down if it finds you guilty of a theft charge depend on whether you face charges of petty or grand theft.

-Petty theft charges can result in a fine of up to $1,000 and up to six months in jail.
+Petty theft.
+These charges can result in a fine of up to $1,000 and up to six months in jail.
 If the value of the property is $50 or less, the prosecutor can reduce the charges and impose a fine up to $250 as the only penalty.

-Grand theft charges can lead to jail time up to one year and a fine up to $1,000 if your charge is a misdemeanor.
+Grand theft.
+Charges for grand theft can lead to jail time up to one year and a fine up to $1,000 if your charge is a misdemeanor.
 If you face a felony charge, you could end up with a prison sentence of up to three years and a fine up to $10,000.

 Punishment often depends on prior criminal history.
 If you had previous theft convictions, the judge could impose a harsher sentence.